yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

-Specify the shared memory name and it's size.
-If you don't set the size, the default the memory size is 256M byte.
+Specify the shared memory name and its size.
+If you don't set the size, the default the memory size is 256M bytes.

 Syntax: **tcache** `shm_zone_name`